Rental properties - minimum standards

 Showers must have a shower head with a 3-star water efficiency rating.
 If one cannot be installed, for example because of the property’s age, then a shower head with a 1- or 2-star rating is acceptable.

-The electrical safety standard requires that rental properties must have modern style switchboards, with circuit breakers and electrical safety switches installed.
-Electrical safety switches are correctly known as residual current devices (RCD, RCCB or RCBO).
+Rental properties must have modern switchboards, with circuit breakers and electrical safety switches installed.
+Electrical safety switches are known as residual current devices (RCD, RCCB or RCBO).

-Rental providers are responsible for ensuring their rental property complies with the electrical safety standard by engaging a licensed or registered electrician.
+Rental providers are responsible for engaging an electrician to ensure their rental property complies with the electrical safety standard.

 If your rented premises has a circuit breaker type switchboard